anm/anm.github.com/cycling/latin-america/faq.md

 height="500" alt="DSCF4905"></a>

 When cycling in remote places, mostly rice, pasta, vegetables, fruit, and sometimes bread.
-Whene there is tasty street food, I sometimes eat that.
+When there is tasty street food, I sometimes eat that.
 When in towns, I am probably more likely to go to a restaurant / comedor than to cook, except if I am in a hostel, where I can cook good food and not have to eat chicken, which is the only thing you can get in comedors in many places in